Day 1: Bangalore, India

 Day 10: Badami / Aihole / Badami

 Today you explore Aihole, a small town that time seems to have overlooked.
 On the Malprabha River, its fortifications encircle much of the town and within that is a historic complex of ancient sandstone temples.
 They feature Chalukyan architecture and consist of about 125 stone temples dating from 5th century.
 Some brick structures from pre-Chalukyan times have also been excavated here.
 The largest and finest monument is the Durga Temple, built between the 7th and the 8th centuries.
 Continue to Pattadakal, a sacred complex set on the banks of the river.
 A UNESCO World Heritage Site, its superb 8th century temples are a fitting climax to the artistic achievements of the Chalukya kings.
-It was the capital of the Chalukya Dynasty of Karnataka in Southern India between the 6th and 8th centuries.
-The Chalukyas built many temples here between the 7th and 8th century, with ten temples that include a Jain sanctuary surrounded by numerous small shrines and plinths in a fusion of Indian architectural styles.
+It was the capital of the Chalukya Dynasty of Karnataka in Southern India between the 6th and 8th centuries, and the Chalukyas built many temples here.
+Ten temples include a Jain sanctuary surrounded by numerous small shrines and plinths in a fusion of Indian architectural styles.
 The ancient temples are simply inspiring.
 Badami Court – Suite (B,D)

 Day 11: Badami / Goa